dark-side/sports-hub/products/sport_news_portal/web_application_features/video_page/user_stories/admin_videos_list/README.md

 When I select a <b>Published</b> option in the status filter Then I see only published videos

-When I select <b>Unpublished</b> option in the status filter Then I see only unpublished videos
+When I select an <b>Unpublished</b> option in the status filter Then I see only unpublished videos

 When I select <b>All</b> option in the status filter Then I see all videos

-When I click on a search icon
+When I click a search icon
 Then I see a search field

 When I type some text in the field